-COMPENSATION COMMITTEE Members Principal Functions Jason Martinez C+ David Wolf + David Reganato + Mary Shafer-Malicki + Oversees and administers our executive compensation policies, plans and practices, including our stock retention guidelines, and evaluates their impact on risk and risk management.
-Number of Meetings in 2023 5 Assists the Board of Directors in discharging its responsibilities relating to the compensation of our executives, including our Chief Executive Officer, and other key employees.
-Administers our equity-based compensation plans, including the grants of stock options, restricted stock awards and other equity awards under such plans.
-Develops, reviews and approves our cash -based incentive bonus plans, including the establishment of performance criteria, targets and awards under our 2023 Executive Annual Incentive Compensation Plan.
-Makes recommendations to the Board with respect to incentive compensation.
-Where appropriate or required, makes recommendations to our stockholders with respect to incentive compensation and equity-based plans.
-Conducts annual performance evaluation of the Committee.
-Reviews disclosure related to executive compensation in our proxy statement and prepares an annual Compensation Committee report.
-Reviews and considers the stockholders' advisory vote on executive compensation and the frequency of holding such advisory vote.
-Reviews and reassesses the adequacy of the Compensation Committee charter.

-C Committee Chair.

-+ Satisfies NYSE independence and other applicable independence rules for membership on such Committees.
+- Oversees and administers our executive compensation policies, plans and practices, including our stock retention guidelines, and evaluates their impact on risk and risk management. - Assists the Board of Directors in discharging its responsibilities relating to the compensation of our executives, including our Chief Executive Officer, and other key employees. - Administers our equity-based compensation plans, including the grants of stock options, restricted stock awards and other equity awards under such plans. - Develops, reviews and approves our cash-based incentive bonus plans, including the establishment of performance criteria, targets and awards under our 2024 Executive Annual Incentive Compensation Plan. - Makes recommendations to the Board with respect to incentive compensation. - Where appropriate or required, makes recommendations to our stockholders with respect to incentive compensation and equity-based plans. - Conducts annual performance evaluation of the Committee. - Reviews disclosure related to executive compensation in our proxy statement and prepares an annual Compensation Committee report. - Reviews and considers the stockholders' advisory vote on executive compensation and the frequency of holding such advisory vote. - Reviews and reassesses the adequacy of the Compensation Committee charter. - C Committee Chair. - + Satisfies NYSE independence and other applicable independence rules for membership on such Committees.